apache/spark/CI.rst

 This workflow builds images for the CI Workflow.

 It's a special type of workflow: ``pull_request_target`` which means that it is triggered when a pull request is opened.
-This also means that the workflow has Write permission to the Airflow repository and it can - for example - push to the GitHub registry the images used by CI Builds which means that the images can be built only once and reused by all the CI jobs (including the matrix jobs).
+This also means that the workflow has Write permission to push to the GitHub registry the images used by CI Builds which means that the images can be built only once and reused by all the CI jobs (including the matrix jobs).
 We've implemented it in the way that the CI Build running will wait until the images are built by the "Build Images" workflow.

-(This workflow is also triggered on normal pushes to our "main" branches, i.e. after a pull request is merged.)
+This workflow is also triggered on normal pushes to our "main" branches, i.e. after a pull request is merged and whenever ``scheduled`` run is triggered.

 It's possible to disable this feature and go back to the previous behaviour via ``GITHUB_REGISTRY_WAIT_FOR_IMAGE`` flag in the "Build Workflow image".
-Setting it to "false" switches back to the behaviour that each job builds own image.
+Setting it to "false" switches back to the behaviour that each job builds its own image.

-You can also switch back to jobs building the images on its own on the fork level by setting ``AIRFLOW_GITHUB_REGISTRY_WAIT_FOR_IMAGE`` secret to ``false``.
-This will disable pushing the "COMMIT_SHA" images to GitHub Registry and all the images will be built locally by each job.
-It is about 20% slower for the whole build on average, but it does not require to have access to push images to GitHub, which sometimes might be not available (depending on the account status).

-The write permission also allows to cancel workflows.
-It is not possible for the pull request "CI Builds" workflow run from the forks as they have no Write permission and cannot cancel running workflows.
-In our case we perform several different cancellations:

-* last, but not least - we cancel any of the "CI Build" workflow runs that failed in some important jobs.
-  This is another optimisations - GitHub does not have "fail-fast" on the whole run and this cancelling effectively implements "fail-fast" of runs for some important jobs.
-Note that it only works when you submit new PRs or push new changes.
-In case the jobs failed and no new PR is pushed after that, the whole run will run to completion.

 The workflow has the following jobs: